 |County||Conforming Limit||FHA Limit|

-Keep in mind that some states are “recourse” states, where a lender is allowed to go after your assets or savings for a “deficiency.”
+Home foreclosure laws vary by state.
+Some states are recourse states, where a lender is allowed to go after your assets or savings for a deficiency.
 That deficiency means the difference between your home’s worth and the amount owed on a mortgage if you go into foreclosure.
-But Minnesota is a “non-recourse” state, meaning you generally would not be liable for the deficiency in a foreclosure.
+But Minnesota is a non-recourse state, meaning you generally would not be liable for the deficiency in a foreclosure.

-Minnesota is also a “deed of trust” state, which is different than a mortgage.
-When you take out a mortgage in Minnesota you’ll most likely get a “deed of trust.”
-That means that a lender can bypass the court system if it wants to foreclose on a home.
-Instead, the lender can involve a third party and initiate a “power of sale” on the home it wants to auction off.
+Minnesota is also a deed of trust state, which is different than a mortgage.
+When you take out a mortgage in Minnesota you’ll most likely get a deed of trust document.
+That type of document means that a lender can bypass the court system if it wants to foreclose on a home.
+The lender can involve a third party and initiate a power of sale on the home it wants to it auction off.

 Minnesota has fairly significant seller disclosure laws.
-Home sellers are required to disclose any physical defects within the home, as well as environmental information - like train tracks near the house where trains can be heard daily.
+Home sellers are required to disclose any physical defects within the home, as well as environmental information - like railroad tracks near the house where you hear trains daily.
 Regardless, it is always a wise idea to get a home inspection before closing on a property.

 30-Year Fixed Mortgage Rates in Minnesota